Doron-Bogomolov/PS-UtilityLibrary/README.md

-# PS-UtilityLib
+# PS-UtilityLibrary

 ## Description

-PS-UtilityLib is a PowerShell module library designed to offer reusable functionalities commonly required in PowerShell scripting.
+PS-UtilityLibrary is a PowerShell module library designed to offer reusable functionalities commonly required in PowerShell scripting.
 It aims to streamline PowerShell development by providing a range of utility functions that can be easily imported into any script.

 ## Features